-Place an "active duty alert"n your credit file when deployed. creditors to verify your identity before granting credit in your name.
+Place an "active duty alert" on your credit file when deployed, so creditors need to verify your identity before granting credit in your name.
 Active duty alerts last for one year but can be renewed.
 Contact one of the three major credit reporting agencies - Equifax, Experian, TransUnion - the agency must alert the other two.
 Alert lasts for a year.

 Check out military discount offers thoroughly.
 You should not have to exchange sensitive personal information for such deals.
 The old saying "if it sounds too good to be true, it probably is,"es.